Reading Time: 6 minutes

 The important thing to remember is what a wise man once said, “An untested plan is only a strategy”.
 You should continually plan for disruption responses and test your plans accordingly.

-StratoGrid Advisory is a Business Continuity Management BCM Program Advisory and IT Advisory firm in Ottawa that can provide you with the experience and knowledge needed to successfully implement BCM Program in your organization.
+StratoGrid Advisory is a Business Continuity Management (BCM) Advisory firm in the Ottawa/Gatineau region that can provide you with the experience and knowledge needed to successfully implement a BCM Program in your organization.